iblsoft/swimdemo/README.md

 ### Installation & Dependencies

+#### Installing with pip into a Python virtual environment

 The AMQP client requires Python 3.9 or later and the `python-qpid-proton` module, which can be installed using **pip**.

-Before installing `python-qpid-proton`, make sure you have the following packages installed in your Linux distribution, otherwise the installation will fail:
+Before installing `python-qpid-proton`, make sure you have the following packages installed in your Linux distribution; otherwise, the installation will fail:
 - `openssl-devel`,
 - `libffi-devel`,
 - `python3-devel`,
 - `gcc`.

-We suggest you install `python-qpid-proton` in a virtual environment under a regular user account (unless you wish to install it for all users of your server):
+Create a virtual environment under a regular user account:

 ```bash
 python -m venv ~/amqp-client-env